Celebrity Big Brother (British TV series) series 5: Voting fault

 One event in this series was a technical fault that affected voting lines in the eviction between Cleo Rocos, Dirk Benedict, Ian Watkins, Jo O'Meara and Shilpa Shetty.
 Everyone who voted was offered a refund.
 Any unclaimed money would be donated to charity.

 Viewership

 All viewing figures below are provided by the Broadcasters Audience Research Board (or "BARB").

 Racism controversy

 Celebrity Big Brother criticism focused around the treatment of housemate Shilpa Shetty by contestants Jade Goody, Jo O'Meara and Danielle Lloyd.

-UK media regulator Ofcom received more than 44,500 complaints – a record number for a British television programme after transmission.
+British media regulator Ofcom received more than 44,500 complaints – a record number for a British television programme after transmission.
 Channel 4 received an additional 3,000 complaints, about racism and bullying by housemates against Shetty.
 The Eastern Eye newspaper launched an online petition that registered over 30,000 signatures.
 Channel 4, who had initially described the situation as "girly rivalry", later admitted there had "undoubtedly been a cultural clash between her and three of the British females in the house".

 After an investigation by Ofcom, they concluded that Channel 4 had breached the Broadcasting Code on three separate occasions.